top of page

 Not that local officials didn’t have a say in the desired look and feel of the new facility.

-“Metro’s board of supervisors, which includes LA county supervisors, the mayor of LA, and other local government officials wanted the AMC to be something special, to be a true gateway to Los Angeles and to reflect what Metro is all about,” said Lindholm.
+“Metro’s board of supervisors, which includes LA county supervisors, the mayor of LA, and other local government officials wanted the LAX/MTC to be something special, to be a true gateway to Los Angeles and to reflect what Metro is all about,” said Lindholm.

-As a result, he said, “the AMC is uniquely Los Angeles.
+As a result, he said, “the LAX/MTC is uniquely Los Angeles.
 It may look like an enclosed facility but actually it’s a giant canopy over a variety of intermodal facilities including light rail stations on the ground level, the APM on the upper deck, and several bicycle storage areas.”

 “One of the things that will make this station stand out is its low environmental footprint,” said Lindholm.
 “It has a lot of indoor/outdoor landscaping, a lot of natural light, and a lot of natural ventilation.
 We’re trying to make it a very efficient building that takes very little power and water to operate.”